Pig farmer: no-deal Brexit case study

 Could there be issues for Georgina in the next 6 months or so?

-On the other hand, reduced or no tariffs could become an increasing risk to farm incomes.
-A universal lowering of tariffs would expose British pork to competition from the US and Brazil, where pork is more cheaply produced.
+Ultimately, British pork could face increasing competition from the US and Canada, where pork is more cheaply produced.
 While buyers are unlikely to switch overnight, this product could increasingly undermine British production and put downward pressure on pig prices.
 This could be particularly apparent if the UK is struggling to maintain value in all parts of the carcase due to a lack of competitiveness on the EU market.

 Looking further ahead